The

 Edison dealers took the introduction the disc signal

-improvements the lab, could halt.
+into the valley depression," from which never recovered.
 The steady improvement cylinder technology made

 Although the diamond disc had eventually been turned into